diksha0106/ITMD526-DWimplementation/README.md

   Normalized database schema is created.
   ![image](https://github.com/user-attachments/assets/6153f7e5-462d-4837-b335-15b07056a882)
-  Link to the database schema creation script: https://app.snowflake.com/eleevfr/dq33127/wRyqmIzoA0l/query
+  Snowflake Link to the database schema creation script: https://app.snowflake.com/eleevfr/dq33127/wRyqmIzoA0l/query

-  To load the data into the tables, we will use the load data option in snowflake, then select the appropriate file from the local machine, then click on Next, Click on Load
+  To load the data into the tables, we will use the load data option in snowflake, then select the appropriate file from the local machine, then click on Next, Click on Load.

   ![image](https://github.com/user-attachments/assets/e8607b5a-0952-402e-8979-b474ed20275d)
   ![image](https://github.com/user-attachments/assets/b1c9f1d2-87d2-4402-b534-39a783570827)
   ![image](https://github.com/user-attachments/assets/3039a172-3cee-481e-8464-4af59e518602)